 Verifiable keyword search on encrypted data.
-Some recent research work [3, 4, 9, 16] adopt a different scenario from the one we follow for verifiable keyword search: While our setting focuses on verifiable keyword search on outsourced (sanitized) data and cares about the two properties of public delegatability and public verifiability, the solutions proposed in [3, 4, 9, 16] support verifiable keyword search on encrypted data and satisfy the data and query privacy properties.
-In particular, the work of Chai and Gong [3], extended in [9], exploits a searchable symmetric encryption scheme to develop a verifiable keyword search solution that preserves data confidentiality while enabling the verification of search results returned by a semi-honest-butcurious cloud.
-However, due to the use of a symmetric searchable encryption solution, these proposals do not offer public delegatability nor public verifiability.
-In the same line of work, Cheng et al. [4] propose a protocol for verifiable conjunctive keyword search that leverages a combination of a searchable symmetric encryption scheme with an indistinguishability obfuscation circuit (iO circuit) realizing the search operation.
-While public verifiability is achieved by means of another (public) iO circuit representing the verification function, public delegatability is not addressed in this work.
-Nevertheless, it is worth considering generating an additional iO circuit to realize the publicly delegatable property.
-Still, the generation and obfuscation of such circuits induce substantial costs that the authors in [4] barely mention.
-Furthermore, Zheng et al. [16] propose a solution called Verifiable Attribute-Based Keyword Search (VABKS) which allows a data owner to grant a user satisfying an access control policy the right to query a keyword over the owner's outsourced encrypted files and to verify the search result returned by the server.
+Recent work [12]-[15] adopt a different scenario from the one we follow here: While our setting focuses on verifiable keyword search on outsourced (sanitized) data and cares about public delegatability and public verifiability, the solutions proposed in [12]-[15] support verifiable keyword search on encrypted data and satisfy the data and query privacy properties.
+In particular, the work of Chai and Gong [12], extended in [13], exploits a searchable symmetric encryption scheme to develop a verifiable keyword search solution that preserves data confidentiality while enabling the verification of search results returned by the cloud.
+However, due to the use of a symmetric searchable encryption, these proposals do not offer public delegatability nor public verifiability.
+Besides, their adversary model considers a semi-honest-but-curious cloud whereas in this paper we consider malicious clouds.
+Cheng et al. [15] propose a protocol for verifiable conjunctive keyword search that leverages a combination of a searchable symmetric encryption scheme with an indistinguishability obfuscation circuit (iO circuit) realizing the search operation.
+While public verifiability is achieved via another public iO circuit representing the verification function, public delegatability is not addressed in this work.
+Nevertheless, it is worth considering generating an iO circuit to realize the public delegatability.
+Still, the generation and obfuscation of such circuits induce substantial costs that the authors in [15] barely mention.
+Furthermore, Zheng et al. [14] propose a solution called Verifiable Attribute-Based Keyword Search (VABKS) which allows a data owner to grant a user satisfying an access control policy the right to query a keyword over the owner's outsourced encrypted files and to verify the search result returned by the server.
 This solution does not support conjunctive keyword search.
-Besides, the problem of public delegatability and public verifiability is not in the scope of this work.
-Instead, a fine-grained access control enables authorized users to issue search queries and verify search results.
-In summary, this review of existing work for verifiable keyword search on encrypted data [3, 4, 9, 16] identifies the gap that should be addressed as a future work: verifiable private search is opposed to publicly delegatable and verifiable search.
-While our scheme does not support search on encrypted data (as we consider this problem as orthogonal to our scenario), it offers public delegatability and verifiability, which most of the existing work on verifiable keyword search on encrypted data do not achieve.
-We can easily customize our protocol to allow search on encrypted data at the price of sacrificing public delegatability and verifiability.
-Nevertheless, various methods can be used to delegate search capabilities to a third-party user such as attribute-based encryption (such as in VABKS [16]).
+Besides, public delegatability and public verifiability are not in the scope of this work: only a fine-grained access control enables authorized users to issue search queries and verify search results.
+In summary, this review of existing work for verifiable keyword search on encrypted data [12]-[15] identifies the gap that should be addressed as a future work between verifiable private search and publicly delegatable and verifiable search.
+While our scheme does not support search on encrypted data (as this problem is orthogonal to our scenario), it offers public delegatability and verifiability, which most of the existing work on verifiable keyword search on encrypted data do not achieve.
+We can customize our protocol to allow search on encrypted data at the price of sacrificing public delegatability and verifiability.
+Nevertheless, methods such as attribute-based encryption can be used to delegate search capabilities to a thirdparty user.